valancej/documentation/_pro/builds-and-configuration/image-registries.md

 Learn more about [using AWS with Codeship Pro]({{ site.baseurl }}{% link _pro/continuous-deployment/aws.md %}).

-## IBM Bluemix Registry
+## IBM Cloud Registry

-### Pushing To Bluemix Registry
+### Pushing To IBM Cloud Registry

-To push to IBM Bluemix in your builds, you will want to make use of our service generator method for registry authentication.
-This is because Bluemix uses a CLI-based login system.
+To push to IBM Cloud in your builds, you will want to make use of our service generator method for registry authentication.
+This is because IBM Cloud uses a CLI-based login system.

 [We maintain an image](https://github.com/codeship-library/ibm-bluemix-utilities) you can easily add to your push step to generate these credentials for you.

-First, you will need to provide your IBM `BLUEMIX_API_KEY` credential as an [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) for your IBM authentication service.
-Also note that our image name must include your Bluemix registry path for your push step to authenticate.
+First, you will need to provide your IBM Cloud API key as `BLUEMIX_API_KEY` via an [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) for your IBM Cloud authentication service.
+Also note that our image name must include your IBM Cloud registry path for your push step to authenticate.
 Here is an example [codeship-services.yml]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):

 ```yaml
 app: